 In addition to the City-owned False Creek Neighbourhood Energy Utility (NEU), several other neighbourhood-scale energy systems exist in Vancouver.
 Such systems are operated as public utilities and are regulated by the BC Utilities Commission External website, opens in new tab.

 The Commission protects consumers and ensures energy rates are fair, just, and reasonable through an open and transparent review process.

 There are three large neighbourhood systems as well as a number of smaller scale on-site systems.

 The system is owned and operated by the City of Vancouver.

 In 2018, Council approved and planned the expansion of the system to parts of Mount Pleasant, False Creek Flats, and Northeast False Creek.

 River District on Marine Way

-River District Energy External website, opens in new tab is a developer-owned neighbourhood renewable energy system.
-It is regulated by the BC Utilities Commission.
+River District Energy External website, opens in new tab is a developer-owned neighbourhood energy system.
+It is a public utility regulated by the BC Utilities Commission.

 River District Energy has been operating since 2012, providing heat and hot water to new building developments in this area.

 The utility is working towards incorporating low-carbon energy sources.